 Rev. Robert Fleischmann, National Director, Christian Life Resources

 “They eat their young” is one phrase used to explain the ruthless nature of some people as they strive to get ahead in the world.
 Parents remind their children that it is a dog-eat-dog world” out there and they have to be tough.
 “Nice guys finish last” suggests that one needs to be less-than-nice to get ahead and make his mark.

-How many times havent you seen the bumper sticker, “The One with the Most Toys Wins” or “My Kid will Beat Up Your Honor Student” and “I May be Slow but I Am Ahead of You”?
-Each of these poke at that competitive nature in all of us.
+How many times have you seen the bumper sticker, “The One with the Most Toys Wins” or “My Kid will Beat Up Your Honor Student” and “I May be Slow but I Am Ahead of You”?
+Each of these pokes at that competitive nature in all of us.

-As parents we strive to get our children the best education we can find so they have the best chance to excel in this world.
+As parents, we strive to get our children the best education we can find so they have the best chance to excel in this world.
 We want them to have better things than we had.
 We want them to enjoy more opportunities than we had.
 Throughout this training we also want their character and stamina to grow.
 We want them to handle the tough knocks of daily living.
-We dont want them victimized by the opportunists.
+We don’t want them victimized by opportunists.

 I played competitive sports, and I watch them.
 Other than cheating, I never thought much more about the ethics of competition.
 It is worthy of thought now.

 We live in an age of limited resources.
 A boss only has so much money to give out in raises.
 Like it or not, we are in competition with a fellow worker for the allocation of that money.
 When we run for public office we compete against an opponent to win the election.
 If we bid on E-bay for some auction item, we are competing against one or many who want the same item.